brianwatt/dsl-test-utility/README.md

 Tool to automate account information retrieval and DSL modem testing.
 Written in AutoHotkey(AHK)

+This software is not useful as-is, it was developed as an internal ISP tool.
+The script has been scrubbed to remove the actual URLs and tool names used at the company that I worked for.
 This repository exists to give an example of my approach to problem solving using software.
-This script has been scrubbed to remove the actual URLs and tool names used at the company that I worked for.

-This is my first crack at any kind of programming past 'hello world' - I realize the code is probably a mess.
+In January of 2019, I became obsessed with automating the boring bits of my support job.
+This is my first crack at any kind of programming past basic tutorials and 'hello world' - I realize the structure of the code is probably a mess.
 I just first needed it to work.
+It took about 3 weeks to get this all working correctly.

+I learned a good deal about a lot of things, namely:

+* Scraping DOM elements with Selenium Web Driver
+* A few regular expressions to manipulate data
+* Splitting data into arrays for processing
+* Building a GUI with AutoHotkey
+* Patience during the software building process

-The DSL support contract that I was on ended before I could get my team to use this software, but it served me well in the few weeks I was able to use it.
+The DSL support contract that I was on ended before I could get my team to use this software, I had been looking forward to getting bug reports and feature requests.

 I left some code sections in that are commented out because I left the contract so quickly that I couldn't remember why they were commented out.

 ## Prerequisites